-There’s a belief that seems to live outside of the photography industry–where anyone with an fancy camera can take great photos.
+There’s a belief that seems to live outside of the photography industry: that anyone with an fancy camera can take great photos.
 While a professional-grade camera can undoubtedly help you take quality photos, it’s a lot harder than it actually looks.
-Generally, you can purchase a quality digital camera for roughly $500 to over $3000 with a couple kit lenses to get you started.
+Generally, you can purchase a quality digital camera from $500 to over $3000.
+These can include a couple kit lenses to get you started.
 But, having a good camera doesn’t automatically mean you’re going to get stunning photos.
 That takes lots and lots of practice and learning and true dedication to master.

 This is where having an experienced photographer comes in.
-When you hire a pro photographer, you can expect your professional to know all the ins-and-outs of his or her camera, the settings, lenses and software.
+When you hire a pro photographer, you can expect them to know all the ins-and-outs of his or her camera.
+This includes the settings, lenses and software, just to name a few.
 But that’s not all it takes.
 A professional photographer also understands how to work with natural or other light sources, color theory, posing, composition and other tools to help make you and your family look their best.
 Know that this took patience and years of practice.

-Prior to becoming a professional photographer, I studied visual arts for four years and obtained my second bachelors degree from the Academy of Art University in San Francisco.
-I also spent over 10 years working as an Art Director in the advertising world.
+Prior to becoming a professional photographer, I studied visual arts for four years.
+I obtained my second bachelors degree from the Academy of Art University in San Francisco.
+Then, I spent over 10 years working as an Art Director in the advertising world.
 I loved every minute of it, and am pleased that I have been able to apply my skill-sets and art knowledge from one creative career to another.

 When you leave your photography session, my job isn’t actually over.
-Most of the time, I will spend at least two to three hours, if not more, on editing the photos after your session to ensure your pictures are nothing less than amazing.
+Most of the time, I will spend at least two to three hours on editing the photos after your session.
+This ensures your pictures are nothing less than amazing.
 Editing time can range from hours to days depending on each individual photographer’s style and editing workflow.
 Regardless of how long it takes to edit a batch of images, a lot of work goes on behind the scenes including culling, retouching, and so on.

-Photographers are mostly perfectionists, for lack of a better word!
+Professional photographers are mostly perfectionists, for lack of a better word!
 I know I generally pour hours into perfecting images for my clients.
 You’ve heard it before, and yes, it’s all about the details.
-For every photo I take, I spend time perfecting skin tones, smoothing skin, removing minor blemishes and much more to make sure that my clients are looking their best and have photos they can be proud of!
+For every photo I take, I spend time perfecting skin tones, smoothing skin, removing minor blemishes and much more.
+I want to make sure that my clients are looking their best and have photos they can be proud of!

 Equipment and other expenses

-Photography as you probably know, is an expensive industry to be in; we as business owners have to account for the costs we accrue in order to take your photos.
-We have to invest thousands of dollars into a single camera body and another thousand or more for each lens we use.
+Photography, as you probably know, is an expensive industry to be in.
+We as business owners have to account for the costs we accrue in order to take your photos.
+We invest thousands of dollars into a single camera body and another thousand or more for each lens we use.
 Let’s not forget flashes and studio equipment.
-We also have to pay hundreds of dollars for professional software that we use to edit your images and even insurance in the case that our equipment is damaged or other issues that could arise during or after a session.
+We also pay hundreds of dollars for professional software that we use to edit your images.
+Many of us pay for insurance in case our equipment is damaged or we run into other issues that could arise during or after a session.
 We also have to make up for our costs of gas and vehicles for travel time.